avishekbanerjee86/AWS_Infrastructure_at_Scale/README.md

 ## Task 2: Calculate Infrastructure Costs

-We have calculated the cost on AWS calculator based on the provided scenarios and placed them under Task2 folder
+We have calculated the cost on AWS calculator based on the provided scenarios and placed them under Task2 folder (updated)

 ## Task 3: Configure Permissions